Manzanit0/puddle/README.md

 In order to provide some observability into the status of the pool some functions such as `RunningWorkers()` or `FailedTasks()` have been added.

+## Digging deeper

+Some things that could be interesting to look into:

+- How could this be implemented with channels?
+- Is there a performance difference between using channels and waitgroups/mutexes?
+- How could we benchmark the library?
+- How could different algorithms be implemented; eager vs lazy worker initialisation?